 LGR comprises two businesses, LGR Institutional (LGRI), which transacts worldwide pension risk transfer business including longevity insurance and LGR Retail (LGRR), which transacts individual retirement business and lending, as well as financial advice and care sourcing.
-In early 2021, the Workplace Savings business was transferred from LGIM to LGRR.
+In 2021, management of the Workplace Savings business has transferred from LGIM to LGRR, where it complements their retirement solutions offering and retail customer focus.
+The change in reporting structure has no impact on the profit or loss, or net assets, of the Company.